 - 3.3 Health Transport This service was rescued in 2009 following the demise of Racing-to-Get There and now works out of the Warwickshire Rural Community Council (WRCC) in Stoneleigh.
-Customers can book this service (to travel to and from medical appointments only) via telephone on Tuesday, Wednesday and Thursday mornings from 10.00am - 1.00pm.
+Customers can book this service (to travel to and from medical appointments only) via telephone on Tuesday, Wednesday and Thursday mornings from 10.00am 1.00pm.
 The drivers are all voluntary. - 3.4 Respite Care Warwickshire County Council now have a brand new mode of transport for older people and the disabled, with 24 new wheelchair accessible Optare Solo buses, specially made to give travel freedom to people receiving day and respite care across the county. - 3.5 Medical Voluntary Transport Warwickshire Voluntary Transport (WVT), launched in February 2010, is the group formed by 5 voluntary car schemes to give them a new common platform to work at improving relations and negotiations with health services and to increase recognition for the valuable work done.
 It fits well alongside Warwickshire County Council's joint working efforts with the Primary Care Trust on improving Patient Access to Health project.
-Its members are Beeline Community Transport, Nuneaton & Bedworth, Warwickshire Community and Voluntary Action (WCAVA), Volunteer Centre Rugby's Hospital Car Scheme and Health Travel already outlined in 3.3. - 3.6 Age Concern (Warwickshire) (Nationally known as Age UK) Age Concern provides a service that meets the social needs of older people by enabling them to leave their homes and meet other people.
+Its members are Beeline Community Transport, Warwickshire Community and Voluntary Action (WCAVA), Volunteer Centre Rugby's Hospital Car Scheme and Health Travel already outlined in 3.3. - 3.6 Age Concern (Warwickshire) (Nationally known as Age UK) Age Concern provides a service that meets the social needs of older people by enabling them to leave their homes and meet other people.
 It also helps in alleviating the social and rural isolation giving cultural and learning opportunities in the community.
 They have minibuses based at Bidford-upon-Avon, Learnington Spa, Rugby and Stratford-upon-Avon.
 These minibuses have disabled access via passenger lift or ramp so that the service is suitable for all members of the older community.
 All Age Concern's drivers are volunteers and have to be certificated to the Minibus Driver

 Awareness Scheme.
-The main customers of Age Concern are groups and organisations who need access to transport, however, they are set up to cater for groups not for individuals.
+Age Concern currently provide transport for groups and organisations, but are not set up to cater for individuals.